 Technology represents a fantastic way of organising information, but with simple solutions also came complexity.
 Businesses that understand the need for simplicity and can harness technological advances to make life easier for their customers will get ahead.

-“It’s not about what you sell; it’s about how you sell it”, May summarised.
+Ultimately, it’s not about what you sell; it’s about how you sell it.
 If you don’t agree, then just look at these examples: record stores were replaced by iTunes and now Spotify; Blockbuster replaced by DVDs and now Netflix; fax by email then Slack; and business travel by Cisco and now Zoom.

 When you break it down, you realise that the original versions all had something in common, as did their replacements.